Hui0820/TravelForum_client/README.md

-Type: Travel Forum Web Application Project
+Name: Travel Forum Web Application Project

-Author: Xiong Li, Hui Sun
+Author: Hui Sun, Xiong Li

 This project is to develop a trip diary sharing platform web application based on React/Redux on client side, Express and MongoDB on server side, including the following functionalities:
 - account management: